fleschutz/PowerShell/README.md

-# PowerShell
+# PowerShell Scripts
-Useful cross-platform PowerShell scripts
+Useful cross-platform PowerShell scripts, to be used on the command-line (CLI) or by automation software like Jenkins.